spiral-modules/websocket-client/README.md

     </tr>
     <tr>
       <td>
-        <code>unsubscibe(event, callback, channel)</code>
+        <code>unsubscribe(event, callback, channel)</code>
       </td>
       <td>
         Unsubscribes from specific event<br>
         <code>event: string</code> one of valid event codes.
 See table below for possible events and their payload<br>
         <code>callback: (payload) => void</code> callback to call.
 Type of payload depends on event type<br>
         <code>channel: string</code> (optional) Channel name to unfollow.
-If none, unsubscribes from all channels..
+If none, unsubscribes from all channels.
 Note that doesn't automatically remove channel, just removes listener from existing one.
       </td>
     </tr>
   </tbody>